pj-mill/DotNet_Communications_TCP/README.md

-# CSharp_Communications_TCP
+#DotNet_Communications_TCP
-Demonstrates Tcp communications using TcpListener &amp; TcpClient classes
+A number of console & WPF apps that demonstrates Tcp communication using TcpListener & TcpClient classes to send and receive both text and images.

 ---